Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "And this is only our first day back," Brian said.
 "I'm afraid to think what it's going to be like the rest of the season if this continues."

-"After what happened this morning it looks like I'm still Phoebe," she said.
+Alyssa exhaled.
 "Let's go into my trailer and we can talk all about it.

 "Bring back the van," she said to one of the crew.